 Travel blogging requires a tremendous amount of work, as well as a tremendous investment of time and effort before you begin to see any benefits.

 The general rule is that you shouldn’t expect money for the first year.
-Most advertisers, whether they be link agencies or travel companies, won’t work with a site less than one year old.
+Most advertisers, whether they be link agencies or travel companies, won’t work on a site less than one year old.
 Why not?
 You haven’t proven yourself as an investment yet.

 While there are exceptions, you should be prepared to not make anything for the first year.
 What’s nice is that it weeds out the people who aren’t serious.